scurrie90/simon-currie/content/sections/about/about.md

 Hi!
 I'm Simon - a neurodivergent software developer, writer, math geek, business owner, chess player, beer consumer, mental health advocate, dog owner...
 I could go on.

-I've spent the majority of the last 34 years in Vancouver with stints in the Okanagan and Vancouver Island!
+I've spent the majority of the last 34 years in Vancouver with stints in the Okanagan and Vancouver Island.
 I reside in Fairview with dog Ari - I've oscillated between here and East Vancouver since 1990!
 I hold a degree and a half from UBC - Philosophy and Math, as well as a Diploma in Software Systems Development from BCIT.

 I recently founded Aritech, an IT Consultancy and general umbrella for all things freelance - mostly on the tech side, but also digital marketing/content and my own writing, lest anyone feel the desire to pay me for it.
 I also have a 9 - 5 with Fujitsu as a Developer on Petrinex.